mozilla/firefox-translations-training/docs/opus-trainer.md

 `aug-mix` - applies all the existing modifiers with 0.05 probability each

+`aug-mix-cjk` - applies only the modifiers applicable to CJK languages (noise ones)

 ### Example training config
 ```yaml
   # datasets for validation while training